dortania/OpenCore-Install-Guide/config.plist/ivy-bridge.md

 **Patch**:

-This section allows us to dynamically modify parts of the ACPI \(DSDT, SSDT, etc.\) via OpenCore. macOS usually does not care much about ACPI, so in the majority of the cases, you need to do nothing here.
+This section allows us to dynamically modify parts of the ACPI (DSDT, SSDT, etc.) via OpenCore.
+Most PCs do not ACPI patches, so in the majority of the cases, you need to do nothing here.
+For those who need DSDT patches for things like XHC controllers, use SSDTs or similar Device Property patching like what's seen with Framebuffer patching.

 * **Comment**
    * Name of patch